A Secure Consensus Protocol for Sidechains: Implementation and Evaluation

 \subsubsection{Aggregate verification cost}

 Our protocol applies a ``lazy-challenge'' scheme where $\mathbb{C}$ will not run the verification of the pending checkpoint until some party submits a ``challenge'' request.
-There are two types of challenges: (i) a challenge named \textit{challenge-ncp} complaining the leader for not committing the checkpoint, (ii) and a challenge named \textit{challenge-cp} complaining the pending checkpoint (faulty aggregate signature).
-The former requires parameters including an aggregate signature assembled by the challenger and an index number, while the latter requires no parameters.
-Both two types of challenges will trigger $\mathbb{C}$ running the verification of aggregate signature.
+There are two types of challenges: (i) a challenge denoted by \textit{challenge-ncp} complaining the leader for not committing the checkpoint after a timeout, (ii) and another challenge denoted by \textit{challenge-cp} complaining the unsettled checkpoint (faulty aggregate signature).
+The former requires parameters to include an aggregate signature assembled by the challenger and an index number, while the latter requires no parameters.
+Both types of challenges will trigger $\mathbb{C}$ running the verification of the aggregate signature.
 We implemented BGLS aggregate signature \cite{boneh} in Solidity based on an existing codebase\footnote{https://github.com/Project-Arda/bgls-on-evm}.

-Fig. \ref{fig:verification} showed the gas cost of the aggregate verification as the number of validators increases.
-We can see that the gas cost (triggered by \textit{challenge-cp}) grows linearly with the validator number from $334,659$ with $10$ validators to $7,723,091$, approx. $0.327$ USD to $7.546$ USD (gas cost triggered by \textit{challenge-ncp} from $338,953$ with $10$ validators to $7,727,248$, approx. $0.331$ USD to $7.542$ USD because of additional parameters).
+Fig.~\ref{fig:verification} showed the gas cost of the aggregate verification as the number of validators increases.
+We can see that the gas cost (triggered by \textit{challenge-cp}) grows linearly with the validator number from $334,659$ with $10$ validators to $7,723,091$, approx. $0.208$ USD to $4.8$ USD (gas cost triggered by \textit{challenge-ncp} from $338,953$ with $10$ validators to $7,727,248$, approx. $0.0.211$ USD to $4.802$ USD because of additional parameters).
 This is because when the number of validators grows, the complexity of the verification increases linearly.
-Note that the validator number is limited even though we ignore the monetary cost, because there is a \textit{gas limit} which defines all the transactions inside a block allowed to consume in Ethereum.
-However, the \textit{gas limit} can be adjusted by the miner due to the congestion, which is about $8,000,000$ on average.
+Note that the validator number is limited even though we ignore the monetary cost because there is a \textit{gas limit} which defines all the transactions inside a block allowed to consume in Ethereum.
+However, the \textit{gas limit} can be adjusted by the miner due to the congestion, which is about $8,000,000$ gas on average.